ros-workshop/slam-navigation/README.md

 ```
 </details>

-Consider using a split screen terminal such as `apt install terminator`

-Launch `gazebo`, `rviz`, `gmapping` and `move_base` in these terminal windows:
+Now, launch `gazebo`, `gmapping` `rviz` and `move_base` in the four terminal windows:
 1. Launch the Husky simulation environment:
     ```
     roslaunch husky_gazebo husky_playpen.launch
     ```
     * Note:
-      * This will take several minutes to start on first run, as the simulator needs to download resources from the Gazebo servers
+      * This will take several minutes to start on first run, as the simulator needs to download resources from the internet
-      * This will start the roscore server
+      * This command will start the roscore server
-      * Consider arranging this window so it fills the left half of the screen
+      * Consider arranging this window so Gazebo fills the left half of the screen
       * Check the console for error messages before proceeding
 1. Launch `gmapping`:
     ```
     roslaunch slam_navigation husky_gmapping.launch
     ```
-    * Note:
-      * The `gmapping` occupancy gridmap output is shown in `rviz`:
+    * Note: The `gmapping` occupancy gridmap output is shown in `rviz`:
       * Black cells are obstacles
       * Light grey cells are free space
       * Dark grey cells are unknown
       * Grey cells are unknown
 1. Launch `rviz` for visualisation:
     ```
     roslaunch slam_navigation husky_rviz.launch